Best Ukulele Pickup: Buying Guide

 Pros:

-• Comes with the dedicated ?” to ¼” TS cable included
+• This comes with its own ¼” TS cable

 Cons:

-• Might be a bit expensive for beginners
+• Might be a bit pricey for newbies

 10. Kna AP-1 Portable Piezo Pickup